Philadelphia Bicycle Accident Lawyer

 The bicycle is a tried and true method of transportation that permits individuals to travel quickly and conveniently throughout Pennsylvania and Philadelphia.
-Unfortunately, as nearly any cyclists can attest, drivers of cars and trucks and other motorists do not always respect the rights of bikers.
+Unfortunately, as nearly any cyclist can attest, drivers of cars and trucks and other motorists do not always respect the rights of bikers.

-Under Title 75 of the Pennsylvania Consolidated Statutes, Chapter 35, Section 3501 riders of bicycles in Pennsylvania are “granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle.”
+Under Title 75 of the Pennsylvania Consolidated Statutes, Chapter 35, Section 3501, riders of bicycles in Pennsylvania have the same rights and duties as drivers in vehicles.
+Cyclists and drivers are equal on the road.
 However, all too often, drivers of other vehicles fail to exercise the-the due care required of them and treat bicyclists as a nuisance or an obstacle.
 In some cases, this results in mere annoyance to the bicycle rider or riders.
 However, in other cases, particularly dangerous or even deadly situations can arise.
-Unfortunately, as bicycle ridership in Philadelphia and throughout Pennsylvania continues to increase it seems that the number of bike accidents also continue to increase.
+Unfortunately, as bicycle ridership in Philadelphia and throughout Pennsylvania continues to increase, the number of bike accidents also continues to increase.

 Cycling accidents are some of the most devastating kinds of accidents a person can go through.
 Many factors can lead to a bicycle accident and subsequent injuries.
 However, we have identified driver negligence as the most prevalent cause of cycling accidents in Philadelphia.

 The vast majority of cycling accidents happen due to a driver’s negligence.
 Cyclists are often at the mercy of other car drivers on the road.
 Their poor decisions behind the steering wheel often lead to devastating results, especially when involving unsuspecting bicyclists.
-Drivers’ negligence can take many forms, and each of them has its own set of dangers.
+Drivers’ negligence can take many forms, and each has its own set of dangers.

-Distracted driving is also another behavior many negligent drivers engage in while on the road.
+Distracted driving is another behavior many negligent drivers engage in while on the road.
 Texting, eating, drinking, and grooming while driving are typical examples of actions that often lead to distractions.
 A distracted driver cannot realize that there is a cyclist nearby.
 A distracted driver can run a red light and hit a bicyclist as a result.

 Hit and Runs